 - Use genealogy websites and tools: Platforms like Ancestry, FamilySearch, and FindMyPast give access to census records, immigration records, and historical newspapers.
 Many offer free tiers.

 - Search national and local archives: Land registries, probate courts, and regional archives hold documents that aren’t online.
-A visit or a written request can uncover property ownership, business licences, and tax records going back centuries.
+A visit or a written request can uncover property ownership, business licenses, and tax records going back centuries.

 - Check newspaper archives: Old newspapers covered business openings, estate sales, court cases, and social events.
 Searching your family surname in digitized newspaper archives can surface surprising results.
+One academic study tracked unique surnames among Oxford and Cambridge students from 1170 to 2012 to measure exactly this kind of long-term social and financial mobility a reminder that surname research has real scholarly grounding, not just anecdotal value.

 - Consider DNA testing (optional): Services like 23andMe or AncestryDNA won’t directly tell you about wealth, but they can connect you with distant relatives who may hold records, photographs, or family stories you’ve never encountered.